 Some theatres with very popular shows such as Harry Potter and the Cursed Child offer ticket lotteries.

 Basically, you need to sign up online and every day they will randomly pick a few people that will get access to last-minute released tickets for a very small fee.
-Typically you can get to see Harry Potter for less than £10!

 It’s pretty much the only way to get very cheap tickets for sold-out shows.